Best Cheap Health Insurance in Kansas (2025)

 That's because you'll likely pay less overall toward your medical bills.
 UnitedHealthcare's Silver plans have the lowest deductibles , on average, in the state.

-On average, you'll pay $3,400 before your UnitedHealthcare plan starts pitching in on your medical bills.
+On average, you'll pay $3,400 before your UnitedHealthcare plan starts covering your medical bills.
 That's lower than the state average of $4,430.

 Best health insurance companies in Kansas

-Blue Cross and Blue Shield (BCBS) sells the best health insurance in Kansas.
+Blue Cross and Blue Shield (BCBS) sells the best medical insurance in Kansas.

 Best-rated health insurance companies in Kansas